 Established in October 2017 and based in Sydney, Volt Bank has advanced quickly despite its brief existence.
 In May 2018, it became the first Australian neobank to be granted a Restricted Authorised Deposit-Taking Institution (RADI) licence from APRA (the Australian Prudential Regulation Authority).
 And even more recently (in January 2019), it became the first neobank to be granted a full licence to operate as an ADI.

 That means that when it comes to regulation and products, Volt Bank is just like any other Australian bank.
 It can take deposits from customers by way of bank accounts and savings accounts and even provide borrowing options like personal loans and home loans down the track.
-And Volt really is agonisingly close to releasing these products, though the exact launch date and what it will actually offer are both very hush hush.

 One of the subjects Volt questioned it’s users on in the Volt Labs app is payments, namely a) how they go about paying for things now and b) how’d they like to pay in the future.
 There was also a real focus on whether users like to pay using cash or digital options, including whether or not they use virtual payment options or digital wallets such as Apple Pay and Google Pay.